Kadeemking/Module-2-Challenge/README.md

 ## Description

 For this project we were tasked with creating a portfolio for ourselves.
+I used the skills I learned from my previous CSS lessons how to style my pageand make it mobile responsive.
+I was able to design my page with background images and colors to add personality to my portfolio.
+I created a nav bar with links that help navigate the user through the page.
+I included a photo of my 1st project as well as a live link to the project.

 - What was your motivation?
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 - What problem does it solve?
 - What did you learn?

-## Table of Contents (Optional)
+## Table of Contents

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - [Usage](#usage)
 - [Credits](#credits)